dsintheocean/dsintheocean/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-### Hi there, I'm Mikhail Blakhin 👋

-Hello, and welcome to my GitHub profile👋
+**Hello, and welcome to my GitHub profile👋**

 I'm Mikhail Blakhin, a Team Leader, Data Scientist, Analyst and Developer with a passion for all things data.
 My GitHub repositories are a reflection of my journey in data science, analytics, and machine learning.

-Here, you'll find a collection of projects that span various industries and demonstrate my ability to extract valuable insights from data.
-From game market analysis to gold recovery prediction and steel temperature forecasting, these projects reflect my expertise in Python, machine learning, and data analysis tools.
+Here, you'll find a collection of projects that span various industries: from game market analysis to gold recovery prediction and steel temperature forecasting.

 My GitHub repositories are a testament to my dedication to tackling complex data challenges, optimizing processes, and driving data-driven strategies.
 With a background in project management and strong leadership skills, I am committed to delivering results.

-I encourage you to explore these repositories to get a sense of my skills and passion for data science.
 If you're looking for a collaborator who can bring data to life and drive business growth through insights, please feel free to reach out.
 Let's explore how we can work together to achieve data-driven success.

-Thank you for visiting my GitHub profile, and I look forward to connecting with you.
+**Thank you for visiting my GitHub profile, and I look forward to connecting with you.**
 ---
 ### Connect with me:
 [<img align="left" alt="opa_oz | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]